Thursday, February 28, 2013

 My chance to connect with the Thai culture was a success while studying abroad.
 I saw what life was like in a country where the value of a life was much more than in western cultures.
 Not in terms of money or benefit to society, but the respect of the body, mind and soul was something you saw more frequently in Asia.
 I never wanted to forget that.

 Specifically in Thailand, people's way of living is slower.
 Life didn't move too fast, even in Bangkok's vast and hectic metropolis.
 That is something I connected with.
-And much of that stemmed from the phrase that you heard very frequently within the language, "mai pen rai" which means "do not worry about/it's ok/everything is fine."
+And much of that stemmed from the phrase that you heard very frequently within the language, "mai pen rai" which means "do not worry/it's ok/everything is fine."
 When I explain that to some western friends, they say, "oh yea, 'Hakuna Matata!'"

-I guess there are many ways to say it; "Don't sweat the small stuff", "Life's too short...", "Live life to the fullest", etc. All of these a representative of the main idea of living life to it's greatest extent and with a positive mentality and you too will reach old age with happiness in your heart.
+I guess there are many ways to say it; "Don't sweat the small stuff", "Life's too short...", "Live life to the fullest", etc. All of these a representation of the main idea of living life to it's greatest extent and with a positive mentality and you too will reach old age with happiness in your heart.

 As the article explained,